 Can I complete a masters after the PDSL?

-The partner institutions intend on providing a follow on master option to successful graduates of the PDSL.
+The partner institutions do provide a follow on master option to successful graduates of the PDSL.
 Contact the relevant instutition for further details.

 How much time is involved?